www-splitcells-net/net.splitcells.network.community/README.md

 * Webserver Development
     * Description: Organizing and presenting data is the foundation of a good day
     * [Link](./src/main/md/net/splitcells/network/community/webserver-development/index.md)
-* Support
+* Developer Support
     * Description: Your issues need images?
-Here is the place for that.
+Here is the place for that, but only for developers of this project and not users.
     * [Host Link](https://codeberg.org/splitcells-net/net.splitcells.network.community/projects/8592)
 * Major Projects
     * Description: This is an archive of readable descriptions of some major projects,